benchmark-subsetting/cere/doc/cere-select-ilp.1.md

 ## DESCRIPTION

-**cere select-ilp** automatically selects the best set of matching regions to maximize the application coverage and minimize the replay cost. **cere select-ilp** calls cere-check-matching(1) on all regions, and selects among the matching ones the best set of codelets.
+**cere select-ilp** automatically selects the best set of matching regions to provide a good-enough application coverage while minimizing the replay cost. **cere select-ilp** calls cere-check-matching(1) on all regions, and selects among the matching ones the best set of codelets.
 The optimization problem is formulated as an Integer Linear Programming problem. cere-profile(1) must be executed before running **cere select-ilp**. cere-report(1) can be then used to visualize the selection summary.

 ## OPTIONS